StuartsProjects/GPSTutorial/GPS performance comparisons/Readme.md

 ## Reducing Tracker node sleep current - a wasteful race to the bottom ?

-There is quite a lot of significance being attached to reducing the sleep current of LoRa projects or nodes to extremely low levels, the lower the better apparently, but is sleep current alone a significant factor ?
+There is quite a lot of significance being attached to reducing the sleep current of LoRa IOT type projects or nodes to extremely low levels, the lower the better apparently, but is sleep current alone a significant factor ?

-A bare bones ATmgea328P or 1284P based node with a LoRa module can be used in normal deep sleep mode and the sleep current is around 0.2uA, you can wake up from an external interrupt.
+A bare bones ATMega328P or 1284P based node with a LoRa module can be used in normal deep sleep mode and the sleep current is around 0.2uA, you can wake up from an external interrupt.
 Add a regulator such as MCP1700 if you need one, and total sleep current is around 1.5uA with a TPL5010 acting as a watchdog and interrupt wake up device.

 A popular alternative to the processor deep sleep approach appears to be to use the TPL5110 device to completely power down a node, in periods from seconds to 2 hours.
 This set-up has a deep sleep current of less than 0.1uA.
-This appears to be a significant improvement on the 1.5uA of a bare bones ATmega328 in deep sleep mode, or is it ?
+This appears to be a significant improvement on the 1.5uA of a bare bones ATMega328P in deep sleep mode, or is it ?
 Is concentrating or being obsessed with the deep sleep current the best way of reducing overall power consumption  ?

 Take a look at the scope plot below, it shows (top trace) the power to a The Thing Network (TTN) GPS tracker node based on an Arduino 8Mhz Pro Mini being turned on.
 The lower trace shows a logic pin being sent high at the point the tracker node software queued the packet ready to send, so the difference is the node wakeup time.
 The delay from power on to ready to send the packet was 1512mS, mainly caused by the Arduino boot loader delay.
 Power consumption during this 1512mS was 5.42mA.